Kequc/passage-rpc/README.md

 ## Installation from IIFE

-Download and include the library onto your page from this repositories' `/dist` directory.
+Download and include the library onto your page from the `/dist` directory.

 ```html
 <script src="/javascripts/passage-rpc.min.js"></script>